I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetallocandquerytargetproperty.md

 For more information about <b>WdfIoTargetAllocAndQueryTargetProperty</b>, see <a href="https://msdn.microsoft.com/70ae920e-de2d-4014-bae4-74058b26e7c0">Obtaining Information About a General I/O Target</a>.

 For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

-The following code example calls <b>WdfIoTargetAllocAndQueryTargetProperty</b> to obtain the <b>DevicePropertyFriendlyName</b> property.
-After <b>WdfIoTargetAllocAndQueryTargetProperty</b> returns, the driver can call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer that contains the name string.

 ## Requirements
 | &nbsp; | &nbsp; |